 - After you have done the FOCCUS and reviewed this with your mentor couple, and have been to the enrichment program set up another meeting with the deacon or priest.
 At this time initial Liturgy planning will be done.
 Ideally, this would still be a couple of months before the celebration of the Sacrament.

-- Make arrangements to meet with Sr. Joann to plan music for the Liturgy.
+- Make arrangements to plan music for the Liturgy.